About This Model

 Buy One, Buy a Dozen!

 These Parker 45s are all very similar, but with individual differences.
 Almost all, except where noted, have some of the typical shrinkage in the gripping section plastic.
-There are 4 different nibs: most are fine, but there is one XF, one B, and one M. All come with installed Parker aerometric fillers.
+All come with original Parker cartridges, fill with a craft syringe.
 They have been fully restored, polished, and tested.
-The usual multiple pen purchase discounts apply.